BPSB/combine-p-values-discrete/paper.md

 Thanks to modern computing, we can solve this problem using simple Monte Carlo simulations:
 For each test, we sample one $p$ value from each of the respective discrete null distributions, apply the combining statistics to these, and repeat this until we obtain a good estimate of the null distribution of the combining statistics.
 Finally, we compare the combining statistics of the actual data to estimate the combined $p$ value.
-`combine_pvalues_discrete` implements this approach in a fast, thorough, and tested manner, taking care of pitfalls such as correctly handling complements, sidedness, and empirical $p$ values as well as handling tedious and error-prone tasks such as determining the null distribution $p$ values for a given test and sample size.
+The presented module `combine_pvalues_discrete` implements this approach in a fast, thorough, and tested manner, taking care of pitfalls such as correctly handling complements, sidedness, and empirical $p$ values as well as handling tedious and error-prone tasks such as determining the null distribution $p$ values for a given test and sample size.
 This approach is considerably faster than a permutation test starting at the level of individual datasets.

 Note that this module de-emphasises some typical applications of combining $p$ values as it can be rarely applied to them.